If electronic cigarettes are banned users will break the law to obtain the devices.

 Once again, suspicion proved rife amongst those who answered.
 One respondent said:

 If they are banned, it would not be because they are bad for you, it would be because big tobacco paid a lot of money to lobbyists to get them banned.

 They may not be quite right – big pharm also sees its control of the (non-tobacco) nicotine market threatened.

 And according to stop the Electronic Cigarette Ban Lung Cancer America, which receives huge funds from pharmaceutical companies

-For the full results see e-cigarette ban survey to see the full results.
+See e-cigarette ban survey to see the full results.